TRADEMARK LAW

 In the United States, trademarks are protected by common law, state law, and federal law.
 At the federal level, trademarks may be registered with the United States Patent and Trademark Office.
 Registering your trademark is an investment into your business, as the associated goodwill that comes with your trademark is a valuable business asset that can appreciate in value over time.

-When submitting your trademark registration, you must submit a specimen that shows how the trademark is actually used in commerce.
-For a service trademark, this may be a screenshot of your website which offers the services with the trademark displayed.
+When submitting your trademark application, you must submit a specimen that shows how the trademark is actually used in commerce on your goods or services.
+For a service trademark, this may be a screenshot of your live website which offers the services with the trademark displayed.
 For goods, this may consist of product packaging or a hang tag.
-The specific specimen type will depend on the good or service which you are seeking trademark registration for.
+The specific specimen type will depend on the good or service for which you are seeking trademark registration.

 A trademark license is an agreement between the owner of a trademark and a third party in which the trademark owner agrees to permit the third party to use the trademark in connection with the third party’s good and/or services.
 For example, many universities license their collegiate football trademarks to third party manufacturers of goods, such a t-shirts, hats, and other apparel.